SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Operators.rst

     // x : Int = 1
     (swift) var y = x / 0       // this will throw an error

-Integer division by zero is not a valid mathematical action, which is why Swift throws an error rather than creating an invalid value.
+Integer division by zero is not a valid mathematical action, and so Swift throws an error rather than creating an invalid value.

 Logical Operators
 -----------------